 Update: PrEP has been listed on the PBS (Pharmaceutical Benefits Scheme) as of April 1st 2018.
 Find out more up to date information about accessing PrEP here.

 PrEP has become the talk of the town recently, as it’s the latest tool we have in the HIV prevention toolkit.
 Here’s what you need to know about PrEP.

 What is PrEP?

-The pill is called Truvada and it contains two antiretroviral medicines that are also used to treat people living with HIV to suppress the virus in their bodies.
+The pill is called Truvada and it contains two antiretroviral medicines that are also used to treat people living with HIV to suppress the virus in their bodies to undetectable levels.

 Since the advent of condoms there hasn’t been a tool as effective as PrEP.
 By taking PrEP daily you can reduce your risk of transmission by as much as 95%.
 The World Health Organisation earlier this year released new guidelines for HIV prevention;